microsoftgraph/entra-powershell/module/Entra/docs/Remove-EntraGroup.md

 ## DESCRIPTION
 The Remove-EntraGroup cmdlet removes a group from Microsoft Entra ID.
 Note that a Unified Group can be restored withing 30 days after deletion using the Restore-EntraMSDeletedDirectoryObject cmdlet.
-Security groups cannot be restored after deletion.
+Security groups can't be restored after deletion.

 ## EXAMPLES